This article was originally published on July 7, 2022 and has been updated by the author.

 Since the inception of the Global Polio Eradication Initiative (GPEI) in 1988, more than 2.5 billion children have been immunized against polio, leading to its elimination from much of the world.
 Indeed, of the 3 serotypes of wild poliovirus (the causative agent of the disease), only type 1 remains in Afghanistan and Pakistan, the 2 countries where polio (i.e., wild poliovirus) is still endemic.

 However, cases of polio continue to crop up in non-endemic countries across the globe, from Ukraine to the Democratic Republic of the Congo.
 On July 21, 2022, a paralytic case of polio was reported in New York, the first case in the U.S. since 2013.
-Additionally, poliovirus was recently isolated from wastewater in the U.K, with suspected transmission among children.
+Additionally, poliovirus was isolated from wastewater in the U.K., with suspected transmission among children.
 What is driving these outbreaks—and what can be done to stop them?

 Polio is caused by the poliovirus, a serotype of the Enterovirus C species and member of the Picornaviridae family, which resides in the gut and throat but can invade the nervous system to cause paralysis.
 Paralysis occurs in about 1 in every 200 cases, according to the World Health Organization (WHO).
 Children under 5 are the most at-risk for contracting the disease, though the reasons for this are not entirely clear.
 Given there are no treatments for polio, vaccination is the only tool available for combatting the disease.
 Luckily, vaccination is extremely effective at preventing polio.